 If the driver that caused your injuries displayed “actual malice,” you may be awarded punitive damages.
 Punitive damages are rare, however, and are only awarded in extreme cases.

-Contributory Negligence for Car Accidents in Washington County, Maryland
+Contributory Negligence for Car Accidents in Washington County, MD

 It’s important to understand Maryland’s system of contributory negligence as you move forward with your case.
 Under the system of contributory negligence, the court assesses the degree of fault of both the defendant and the plaintiff and then assigns a percentage of fault to each.
 If the court determines that your percentage of fault is one percent or more, you will not be able to receive compensation.